 One-person shelters are the definitive expression of going ultralight.
-Eschewing creature comforts, those that sleep solo reap the benefits of cutting precious ounces from their packs.
-To identify the absolute lightest models available in 2022, we’ve researched and compiled charts of backpacking tents with poles, trekking pole-supported shelters, and bivies and hammocks.
+Eschewing creature comforts, those who sleep solo reap the benefits of cutting precious ounces from their packs.
+To identify the absolute lightest models available in 2023, we’ve researched and compiled charts of backpacking tents with poles, trekking pole-supported shelters, and bivies and hammocks.
 We did level the playing field and require the shelters to have a waterproof and bugproof design, so there are no minimalist bivies or tarps here.
 Bivy sacks lead the way starting at 10.7 ounces, but we came away impressed with the sheer number of shelters on the market under 4.5 pounds all in.
 No matter your preferred sleeping style, there is a lightweight one-person solution available.

 One-Person Tents with Poles